Mesopotamia, Kastoria

-Mesopotamia (Μεσοποταμία, before 1926: Τσετιράκι - Tsetiraki; Bulgarian and Macedonian: Чéтирок) is a village and a former municipality in Kastoria regional unit, Western Macedonia, Greece.
-Since the 2011 local government reform it is part of the municipality Kastoria, of which it is a municipal unit.
-The municipal unit has an area of 99.173 km2.
-Population 4,224 (2011).
+Mesopotamia (Μεσοποταμία, before 1926: Τσετιράκι – Tsetiraki; Bulgarian/Macedonian: Чéтирок) is a village and since the 2011, a municipal unit of Kastoria Municipality, in Kastoria regional unit, Macedonia, Greece.
+The municipal unit has an area of 99.173 km2 with a population of 3,855 according to the 2021 Greek census.
+The community consists of the villages Mesopotamia and Kolokythou.

-The municipality was formed at the 1997 Kapodistrias reform under the name Aliakmonas, after the river Aliakmonas.
-It was renamed to Mesopotamia in 2006.
-The village of Mesopotamia was the seat of the municipality.
+History & Geography

+The village seems to be populated from the 15th century, eleven kilometers west of Kastoria.
+Mesopotamia was built in the middle of the flatland between the rivers of Haliacmon and Vrochopotamos, which springs at the peak of Alevitsa mountain from the Grammos mountain range.

+At the end of the 19th century, there was a mosque and two Christian churches, while there were Ottoman, Greek and Bulgarian schools.
+The Muslim neighbourhood occupied the western part of the settlement, while the Orthodox Christian one occupied the eastern part.
+The parish mosque was located in the place where the community building was erected after the First Balkan War, while there were two churches, the parish church of St. Demetrios and St. Konstantinos and Eleni.

+After the population exchange between Greece and Turkey, Mesopotamia received large Greek refugee populations, almost exclusively from Pontus.

 Sights

-Mesopotamia has three Byzantine style churches.
+Mesopotamia has three Byzantine style Greek Orthodox churches.
 The most recent and largest is that of the cathedral of St. Peter and St. Paul.
 The oldest church is the church of St. Constantine and St. Helen which contains the village cemetery, and the church of Saint Demetrios.
 The chapel of St. George is a few kilometers outside of the village.

 There is a Cultural Center as well.
 This center supports and preserves the local culture.
-It holds annual ceremonies on May 19, a day of remembrance for the population, at the Forest of Mesopotamia near the Aliakmon River.
+It holds annual ceremonies on May 19, a day of remembrance for the population, at the Forest of Mesopotamia near the Haliacmon River.
 Finally, the town also has bars and nightclubs.

 Economy

 Mesopotamia is a rural residential community.
-Its economy is entirely dependent on the agriculture of wheat.
+Its economy is almost dependent on the agriculture of wheat.
 It also houses small private fur industry that is outsourced from the major fur traders of Kastoria.
-As the seat of the Aliakmonas municipality, Mesopotamia contains the Aliakmonas Municipal Building.
+As the former seat of the Aliakmonas municipality, Mesopotamia contains the Aliakmonas Municipal Building.
 It also contains a pharmacy, and a supermarket.
-The community of Mesopotamia has recently been linked to a branch of Northern Greece's brand new Egnatia Odos highway.
+The community of Mesopotamia has recently been linked to a branch of Northern Greece's A2 motorway (Egnatia Odos).

-Sport
+Sports

 Mesopotamia has a football (soccer) team called Astrapi Mesopotamia or simply Astrapi (Greek: Αστραπή) and its origin year is believed to be in the mid-1950s, 1956-1957.
 It hosts games at the Municipal stadium of Mesopotamia.